monetha/js-verifiable-data/README.md

 ```
 import sdk from 'reputation-sdk'
-const generator = new sdk.PassportGenerator()
+const generator = new sdk.PassportGenerator(network url, passportFactoryAddress)
-generator.createPassport()
+generator.createPassport(address of user creating passport)
 ```

-You will get the contractAddress of passport in output of the function.
+You will get the transaction info (raw unsigned transaction) in output of the function, sign the transaction using the private key of address given in userAddress and broadcast it on the network.

 ### Passport list